Skip to main

 Biography

-Kushan’s current research is focused on plant responses to environmental change, especially native flora in degraded habitats and those co-occurring with invasive Acacias.
-He is also involved with developing propagation and agronomic practices of selected native and medicinal species for urban greening programs and studying the silviculture of economically and culturally important trees such as Sandalwood and Agarwood.
+Kushan’s current research focuses on how plants respond to environmental change, especially native flora in degraded habitats.
+He also works on developing propagation and agronomic practices for selected native and medicinal plants used in urban greening initiatives.
+Additional research includes the silviculture of economically and culturally important species such as sandalwood and agarwood.
+His ongoing industry-funded research projects span climate-ready revegetation, novel non-chemical weed control methods, and the agronomy of industrial hemp.

 Kushan has received numerous professional awards including the International Postgraduate Research Scholarship from the University of Western Australia for his doctoral studies.
-As a mid-career researcher, he was awarded the J. William Fulbright Senior Fellowship, USA to pursue advanced research in plant ecophysiology and also the Third World Academy of Sciences Young Scientist Award for Biology.
+As a mid-career researcher, he was awarded the J. William Fulbright Senior Fellowship (USA) to pursue advanced research in plant ecophysiology and The World Academy of Sciences Young Scientist Award for Biology.

 Fields of research